bennyLCK/tp/docs/UserGuide.md

     - Typing the command `list` will bring up all your contacts.

 5. If you want to look up your article:
-    - Typing the command `find -a My First Article` will pull up the article.
+    - Typing the command `find -a Example Article` will pull up the article.

 6. If you want to see all your articles again:
     - Typing the command `list -a` will bring them all up.